Auslander regular algebras and Coxeter matrices: Grade bijection

 Now let $P'\in\mathcal{P}\backslash\{P\}.$ Then by the grade bijection, there exists an $S'$ such that $\phi(S')=\top(P')$ and $\grade(S')=\cograde(\top(P'))=r'>r.$ By the previous argument applied to $I(S')$ and using Theorem \ref{AGcondition} again, we have that $\idim(P')=\pdim(I(S'))=\grade(S')=r'>r.$ \end{proof}

-\begin{corollary} Let $A$ be Auslander-Gorenstein.
+\begin{corollary} Let $A$ be Auslander--Gorenstein.
 Let $I$ be an indecomposable injective of projective dimension $r$.
 Then the grade bijection sends the socle of $I$ to the top of the unique projective $P$ of injective dimension $r$ such that $I$ appears in the minimal injective coresolution of $P$. \end{corollary}

-The next theorem tells us that the grade permutation coincides with the Auslander-Reiten permutation for Auslander-Gorenstein algebras. \begin{theorem} Let $A$ be Auslander-Gorenstein.
+The next theorem tells us that the grade permutation coincides with the Auslander--Reiten permutation for Auslander--Gorenstein algebras. \begin{theorem} Let $A$ be Auslander--Gorenstein.
 Let $I$ be an injective indecomposable of projective dimension $r$.
 Let $P$ be the projective indecomposable with $\top(P)=\phi(\soc(I))$.
 Then $P$ is of injective dimension $r$.
 The $r$-th (final) term in the projective resolution of $I$ is $P$, and the $r$-th (final) term in the injective resolution of $P$ is $I$. \end{theorem}

-\begin{proof} Since $I$ has projective dimension $r$ and $\pdim(I(S))=\grade(S)$ for every simple module $S$ in an Auslander-Gorenstein algebra by Theorem \ref{AGcondition}, Proposition \ref{gradeBijCharacterisation} tells us that $I$ appears in the $r$-th term of the injective coresolution of $P$ and by Corollary \ref{gradeBijCorollary}, $\idim(P)=r.$ By \cite[Prop.5.4.(b)]{AR}, we know that since $A$ is $r$-Gorenstein, the functor $\Omega^{-r}$ gives a bijection between (the isomorphism classes of) the indecomposable projective $A$-modules of injective dimension $r$ and (the isomorphism classes of) the indecomposable injective $A$-modules of projective dimension $r.$ Moreover, $\Omega^r$ gives the inverse bijection between these two sets.
+\begin{proof} Since $I$ has projective dimension $r$ and $\pdim(I(S))=\grade(S)$ for every simple module $S$ in an Auslander--Gorenstein algebra by Theorem \ref{AGcondition}, Proposition \ref{gradeBijCharacterisation} tells us that $I$ appears in the $r$-th term of the injective coresolution of $P$ and by Corollary \ref{gradeBijCorollary}, $\idim(P)=r.$ By \cite[Prop.
+5.4.(b)]{AR}, we know that since $A$ is $r$-Gorenstein, the functor $\Omega^{-r}$ gives a bijection between (the isomorphism classes of) the indecomposable projective $A$-modules of injective dimension $r$ and (the isomorphism classes of) the indecomposable injective $A$-modules of projective dimension $r.$ Moreover, $\Omega^r$ gives the inverse bijection between these two sets.
 Thus, $\Omega^{-r}(P)$ is indecomposable, and so $\Omega^{-r}(P)\cong I.$ The inverse bijection is given by $\Omega^r$, so $\Omega^{r}(I)\cong P.$ \end{proof}

 \begin{theorem} Let $A$ be an Auslander regular algebra with an admissible ordering of the simple modules and with Coxeter matrix $C$.
 Then the Bruhat decomposition $U_1PU_2$ of $C$ is given by $C=PU_2$, where $P$ corresponds to the grade bijection of $C$ and $U_2$ is upper triangular with diagonal entries $1$ or $-1$. \end{theorem} \begin{proof} Let us number the projective, simple, and injective modules of A, so that if the grade of $S(i)$ is less than the grade of $S(j)$ then $i > j$.
 In other words, we fix an admissible ordering.
 We use the notation $P(i)$ and $I(i)$ for the indecomposable projective and indecomposable injective $A$-modules, respectively.